Canonical systems whose Weyl coefficients have regularly varying asymptotics: The model situation: is a power

 We can solve the first equation for $y_2$, which yields \eqref{Z42}.
 Plugging this expression into the second equation we obtain \eqref{Z41}. \end{proof}

-The next lemma follows from \cite[2.273\,(12)]{kamke:1961}.
+The next lemma cam be deduced from \cite[2.273\,(12)]{kamke:1961}.
 In the latter reference the solution is written in terms of Whittaker functions, which can be expressed in terms of Kummer functions.
 For the convenience of the reader we give a direct proof.